seyramgabriel/JOMACS-Terraform-Project/README.md

 # **EC2 directory**

-The EC2 directory was made up of:
+The EC2 directory is made up of:

 	ec2.tf